THE IRISH CENSUS FOR 1901 SHRAVOKEE

 Patrick Dillon was named as Head of Family House 1 at Shravokee in the Census of 1901.

-His son in law John Lane, who married Honora Dillon on February 5th,1872, and their family were also listed.
+His son in law was John Lane, who married Honora Dillon on February 5th,1872,

 |Dillon||Patrick||80||Head Of Family||Co.
 Limerick||Farmer||Widower|